-Here Are The 4 Basic Duties of Husbands In Islam According to Quran and Hadith
+Here Are The 4 Basic Duties of Husbands In Islam According to the Quran and Hadith

 Basic Duties of Husbands In Islam

 In the modern age, the status of men and women is often the topic of arguments or discussions.
-Islam has given great focus on balanced and ethical marriage that leads to happy families and married couples.
+Islam has given a great focus on balanced and ethical marriage that leads to happy families and married couples.
+Along with this, there are basic duties of husbands in Islam for their wives.

-However, due to the social customs and pressure, the requirements are twisted into patterns in order to meet the wants and needs of the society and not of the religion.
-Marriage being one of the targets ruined by the norms of our society.
+However, due to social customs and pressure, the requirements are twisted into patterns in order to meet the wants and needs of society and not of religion.
+Marriage is one of the targets ruined by the norms of our society.

 www.pinterest.com